uikit/uikit-site/docs/pages/slider.md

 ## Center

 By default, elements of the slider always align to the left edge of the slider.
-To center the list items set the attribute `center` to `"true"`.
+To center the list items set the attribute `center` to `"1"`.

 ***

 ## Infinite Scrolling

 By default, infinite scrolling is enabled.
-To disable infinite scrolling, set the attribute `finite` to `"false"`.
+To disable infinite scrolling, set the attribute `finite` to `"0"`.

 ***

 ## Slide Sets

+To loop through a set of slides instead of single items, set the attribute `set` to `"1"` after the class `uk-slider`.

 ***